Did you know, back in 1956, UK’s first Area of Outstanding Natural Beauty was Gower Peninsula?

 Three Cliff Bay

-A popular spot on the peninsula and known for its iconic three limestone peaks and beautiful sunsets.
+A popular spot on the Gower Peninsula and known for its iconic three limestone peaks and beautiful sunsets.

 Park at Southgate National Trust Car Park facing the bay.
 I would recommend having your toilet break before taking the coastal walk because I did not see any facilities en route.
 Turn right and keep walking on the Pennard Cliff coastal path towards Pobbles Bay.